jfcherng-sublime/ST-AutoSetSyntax/docs/src/experimental/dl-based-syntax-detection.md

 1. Install dependencies.

     Run `AutoSetSyntax: Download Dependencies` from the command palette.
-    The dependencies can be up to \~40 MB in size, so it may take a while.
+    The dependencies is about 15\~25 MB in size, so it may take a while.
     When it's done, there will be a popup dialogue.

     !!! tip "If your machine has no access to GitHub..."